- All Things to Do

 - Porter Beach - Sharing its eastern border with the Indiana Dunes State Park, Porter Beach is a favorite with the locals.
 It’s a great place to enjoy some water sports or simply sit and relax.

-- Central Beach - This unique beach that can be accessed by paved road or wooded trail.
+- Central Beach - (CLOSED due to erosion) This unique beach that can be accessed by paved road or wooded trail.
 The 9.1-mile Calumet Bike Trail, which passes through marshes, woodlands and flower-filled meadows, is accessible nearby.
 Central Beach is a great place to watch bank swallows.

 - Mount Baldy - The beach is open at Mount Baldy, however, the dune at Mount Baldy remains closed for public safety and dune protection.
 The trail to the beach is about 1/2 mile long and somewhat strenuous.
 This is a very popular beach area and the parking lot fills up quickly.